Bionic Woman (2007 TV series): Critical reception

 but said that "trouble lies in the casting and the concept".
-Goodman thought that "Ryan seems too inert, not nearly aggressive enough for the role", and that even Sackhoff was "infinitely more likable as an antiheroine".
+Goodman thought that "Ryan seems too inert, not nearly aggressive enough for the role", and that Sackhoff was "infinitely more likable as an antiheroine".
 He said that they either "got the wrong bionic woman", or "they need to let the bad bionic woman get a whole lot more screen time".

 Michael Idato of The Age said that since the series had gone "through a series of writers and producers", it was "no surprise that what finally lands is a little messy".
 However he said that "despite some early uncertainty, Ryan becomes a likable Sommers, leaving only the show's dark tone and relentless pace as potential problems."
 He said that they were great for setting up the story, "but could become too much as the season progresses".
 Not all reviews were as optimistic; Michael Hinman of SyFy Portal referred to the show as "a disaster".